 Enjoy your complimentary pre-flight overnight hotel before your holiday begins.
 Full details from our office!
 Read more about our Pre-flight Service here!

 Day 1: Sat 11 January 2025 - overnight flight to Colombo

-We fly to Colombo, arriving on the morning of the 9th, when we transfer to our hotel in stunning Sigirya.
+After relaxing in our complimentary VIP Airport Lounge, we fly to Colombo overnight, arriving on the morning, when we transfer to our hotel in stunning Sigiriya.

 During the three-hour journey to Sigiriya, introductory birds may include Common Myna, Yellow-billed Babbler, Purple-rumped, Purple and Loten’s Sunbird, Greater Coucal, Little, Intermediate and Indian Cormorants, Brahminy Kite, Asian Open-bill, Black-headed Ibis and Red-wattled Lapwing.
 Indian Palm Squirrel, Grizzled Giant Squirrel, Toque Macaque, Land Monitor and Water Buffalo are also likely to cross our path as we traverse through many rice fields and reservoirs along the way.
 Overnight Hotel Sigiriya for two nights.

 Day 3: Mon 13 January - Sigiriya / Minneriya National Park